 How Much Exercise Do Cats Need?

-Now you know that your cat does need exercise, you need to determine how much cat exercise is appropriate for your kitty.
 Every cat is different, and their physical routine can be affected by health, age, and lifestyle.

 A good rule of thumb is to try to incorporate 30 minutes of moderate activity every day.
 This can include running, jumping, climbing, and chasing, just to name a few.
-This baseline recommendation may be too much for some cats that are just starting out or maybe too little for cats that are naturally more active, so plan to adjust as needed.

-When learning how long you should play with your cat, just let your furry friend take charge.
+When learning how long you should play with your cat, just let your cat take charge.
 Your cat will play only for as long as the animal feels engaged.
 Most cats have notoriously short attention spans and will only show interest in a toy for a fleeting time before wandering off in search of food or a nap.

 Understanding Your Cat’s Schedule